Salesforce

 • Genie.4DSyncHeader

-• Images folder
+• Images folder (patient attachments)

 • CertificateManager folder (Genie v10 and above)

-Verifying your backup
+Verifying your backups

 URL Name360016474571-Configuring-backups-of-your-Genie-data